Helen-A-lex/tech-task/README.md

 - React Router: A library for handling routing in a React application.
 - JavaScript: The programming language used for the application's logic.
 - Styled Components: For styling the user interface.
-- Local Storage: For persisting user selections. -Axios
+- Local Storage: For persisting user selections.
+- API: database mockAPI.

 ## Getting Started